 For the Chelan, Douglas, Grant, and Okanogan counties, Beacon manages these core services:

-Each region in Washington must have a current plan that directs the administration of local behavioral health funding from the U.S. Substance Abuse and Mental Health Administration.
+Each region in Washington State must have current project plans that direct the administration of the Mental Health Block Grant (MHBG) and Substance Abuse Block Grant (SABG) from the Substance Abuse and Mental Health Services Administration (SAMHSA).